59th – 60th ALL THAT I AM: Nomenclature and Identity

 DIGITAL NOMENCLATURE EXTRACTION_

-My name has 23 characters without spaces, I used all of them to create a new set of possibilities through a technological and science based ’I am’…
+My name has 23 characters without spaces, I use all of them to create a new nomenclature, a technological and science based ’I am’.

 ‘Atomic | Internet | Yahoo | Sent’

-It is well worth taking a look at all of the letters and words in my:
+It is well worth taking a look at all of the letters and words in my ‘ALPHABET SOUP – A to Z advice for entrepreneurs’ – includes a free to download 28 page pdf.

 ALL THAT I AM_